mk12/sicp/notes/lecture.md

 - It's not about computers in the same way that astronomy isn't about telescopes.
 - The ancient Egyptians began geometry using surveying instruments.
 We now know that the essence of geometry is much bigger than the act of using these primitive tools.
 - We often conflate the essence of a field with its tools.
-- In a thousand years, they will look back on us in a similar way to how we look at the ancient Egyptians: "They were playing around with these digital computers, but that was only the beginning of the much broader ideas about computation."
+- In a thousand years, they will look back on us in a similar way to how we look at the ancient Egyptians: "They were playing around with these digital computers, but that was only the beginning of the much broader ideas about computation".

 ### Declarative vs. imperative